Reviews You Can Rely On

 Installation is straightforward, and the included hardware makes it easy to mount under the sink.
 A reminder button keeps you on track for replacements, and swapping the filter is simple once the unit is installed.
 Tight spaces might take a little patience (be sure to check manufacturer size specs before planning an install), but overall upkeep is minimal.
 Our tester said, “Maintaining this filter isn't much more effort than a pitcher-style filter, besides having to be under your sink.”

 Filter changes on the Waterdrop are almost as easy as with a pitcher-style filter.
+Credit: Matt Lighthart

 Operating Cost

 Replacement filters cost around $33, and the system can handle up to 8,000 gallons before a change is needed.
 That makes it extremely budget-friendly, especially compared with other under-sink options that require more frequent replacements.
-This is easily the cheapest filter to operate out of the ones we tested, but obviously, it doesn't deal with contaminants well across the board.
+This is easily the cheapest filter to operate out of the ones we tested, but obviously it doesn't effectively deal with contaminants across the board.
 No reason to change the filter often if it isn't doing a lot of work.

 Should You Buy the Waterdrop WD-10UA Under Sink?

-This filter is a great choice if your tap water is already safe and you primarily want to improve the taste, clarity, and enjoy a low-maintenance, budget-friendly system.
+This filter is a great choice if your tap water is already safe and your primary concern is PFAS removal.
+It also improves the taste, clarity, and is a low-maintenance, budget-friendly system.
 It's especially convenient for renters or anyone who wants an under-sink setup that's mostly invisible and easy to move.
+It's an odor and taste-focused system, not a health-focused one.
+It's not suited for homes with health-related water concerns, like high lead or other heavy metals, since it won't reliably remove those contaminants.

 waterdrop wd-10ua under sink - compared to other undersink models, the waterdrop is very...

 Compared to other undersink models, the Waterdrop is very space-efficient.
 Unfortunately, this also cuts back on its filtering power.
+Credit: Matt Lighthart

 Side-by-Side Comparison